aniketpathak028/zettelkasten/content/index.md

 Here, I share everything I’m learning—whether it’s tech insights, language adventures (I’m currently learning German 🇩🇪), or late-night philosophical musings.

-If you enjoy exploring new ideas and making connections, feel free to bookmark this page or add it to your favorite RSS reader ([index.xml](index.xml)) to stay updated.
+If you enjoy exploring new ideas and making connections, feel free to bookmark this page or add it to your favorite [RSS](index.xml) reader to stay updated.

 Peace ✌️